Hoop Dreams: Academy Awards controversy

 Ira Deutchman, who helped distribute the film with Fine Line, advocated for the film to be nominated for Best Picture at the Academy Awards.
 When the film, along with the equally acclaimed Crumb a year later, was not nominated in either the Best Picture or the Best Documentary categories, public outcry led to a revised nomination process in the category, led by Oscar-winning documentarian Barbara Kopple.
 According to Roger Ebert, reliable sources said members of the Academy's documentary nomination committee had a system in which one would wave a flashlight on screen when they gave up on the film.
 When a majority of the lights flashed, the film was turned off.
-Hoop Dreams was watched, but the nomination system at the time was based on total points earned when voters gave ratings from 4 to 10 for each documentary.
+Hoop Dreams was screened, but, per Ebert, was shut off after 15 minutes.
+Moreover, the nomination system at the time was based on total points earned when voters gave ratings from 4 to 10 for each documentary.
 A group of voters gave the lowest possible rating to Hoop Dreams and other films.
 The flashlight system was ended, and the rating scale was reduced.
 Siskel, while also objecting to Hoop Dreams being passed by for the nomination, said that it led to more widespread media coverage of the film.

 In response to the controversy, Bruce Davis, the Academy's executive director, asked accounting firm Price Waterhouse to turn over the voting results, in which each voter had given a rating from zero to ten to each of the eligible documentaries.
 According to Davis, "a small group of members gave zeros to every single film except the five they wanted to see nominated.
 And they gave tens to those five, which completely skewed the voting ...
 There was one film that received more scores of ten than any other, but it was not nominated.
 It also got zeros from those few voters, and that was enough to push it to sixth place."